Democrat wins Arizona attorney general race after recount

 The judge who dismissed Lake's case rejected her claim that problems with ballot printers at some polling places on Election Day were the result of intentional misconduct.

-Lake, who has not conceded to Lake, is appealing the dismissal of her lawsuit with the Arizona Supreme Court.
+Lake, who has not conceded to Hobbs, is appealing the dismissal of her lawsuit with the Arizona Supreme Court.
 Hobbs takes office as governor on Monday.

 Once a Republican stronghold, Arizona's top races were won by Democrats in November.
 Republicans had nominated a slate of candidates backed by Trump who focused on supporting his false claims about the 2020 election.
 In addition to Hobbs and Mayes, Democratic Sen. Mark Kelly was reelected and Democrat Adrian Fontes won the race for secretary of state.